naivethoughts/naivethoughts.github.io/_posts/2019-05-13-Neural_Networks_deeplearning.md

 	<figcaption>Neural network representation 4</figcaption>
 </figure>

 The figure above represents a shallow neural network of three layers, with two hidden layers and one output layer.
-A mental picture to understand the working of a neural network is to imagine two coloured papers crumbled together, and neural network uncrumbles the ball to extract two distinct colored papers.
-The role of the hidden layers is to implement various logical gates to create pathways leading to distinct outputs
+A mental picture to understand the working of a neural network is to imagine two coloured papers crumbled together, and neural network uncrumbles the paper ball to extract two distinct colored papers.
+In order to extract distinct outputs, the hidden layers implement various logical gates identifying similar characteristics of the inputs leading to the same output.
+The hidden layer nodes have activation